 Fire Doors should be regularly inspected for damage that may prevent the door from performing in the event of a fire.
-The safety of a building’s occupants can be seriously at risk when Fire Doors are not maintained regularly and kept in a good working order.
+The safety of a building’s occupants can be seriously at risk when Fire Doors are not maintained regularly and kept in good working order.

 Article 17 of the Fire Safety Order makes it a legal requirement to ensure that fire resisting doors and escape doors are installed correctly and adequately maintained for them to be fit for purpose.
 The authorities have the power to prosecute or even close buildings down where breaches are discovered.

 The inspection should be a combination of visual and mechanical checks, cleaning and lubrication.
-We recommend that damaged components are replaced immediately with like-for-like products to maintain performance of the door and validity of the fire certification.
+We recommend that damaged components are replaced immediately with like-for-like products to maintain the performance of the door and the validity of the fire certification.

 Our step by step guide below highlights some of the checks that need to be made, including the main ironmongery items that require regular inspection.

 The onus is on the Responsible Person in a building to ensure that Fire Doors are fit for purpose.
 In a commercial property, the Responsible Person is the: employer, owner, landlord, occupier, someone with control of the premises, facilities manager, building manager, risk assessor.
 There will often be more than one Responsible Person in any business, and they must work together to ensure they meet all requirements of the Fire Safety Order.

 Checks must be carried out at least every six months, or every three months in building with high usage.
 Buildings that have been newly occupied may need more frequent checks in the first year of usage.
 Particular attention should be given to doors where traffic is high and where they are more likely to be damaged in daily use.
 These should be checked as frequently as weekly or monthly depending on usage.

 Some of the steps you will need to cover in your checks are as follows:-

 The Fire Door must be certified and there will be a label on the top or side of the door to confirm that the door is CE Marked.